pytexas/pytexas.github.io/foundation/docs/blog/posts/2024-conference-recap.md

 so we decided to invite people who are known PyTexas regulars who would attend either way and were willing to take the gamble on attendance.

-However, tutorials were a smashing success.
+Fortunately, tutorials were a smashing success.
 We sold 97 tutorial tickets this year, which were an add-on to the main conference.
 This ticket gave access to both tutorials.
 Nearly every tutorial ticket holder checked in and attended at least one tutorial, with the vast majority attending both.